Johann has been an online writer for over four years. His articles often focus on pet care.

-Even though I'm kind of scared of machines (like our Dyson and Mum's Sonicare toothbrush), the way she taught me helped me not be afraid of the treadmill.
-Now I'm a treadmill walking machine and I love it!
+Even though I'm kind of scared of machines in general (like our Dyson and Mum's Sonicare toothbrush), she taught me not to be afraid of the treadmill.
+Now, I'm a treadmill-walking machine, and I love it!

-Walking on a treadmill is great exercise for dogs, like in the dead of winter when it's too cold for a walk, or during the extreme heat of summer.
-It's no substitute for a nice long walk, run, or hike, but comes in real handy when I need my exercise and can't get outside.
+Walking on a treadmill is a great alternative exercise for dogs, especially in the dead of winter when it's too cold for a walk or during the extreme heat of summer.
+It's no substitute for a nice long walk, run, or hike, but it comes in real handy when I need my exercise and can't get outside.

 - Place the treadmill so the dog isn't walking into a wall (very important).

-- Start by having the dog get up on the treadmill (without it running) to get used to being on the machine—and click, and treat!
+- Start by having the dog get up on the treadmill (without it running) to get used to being on the machine.
+(Use clicker training if your pup is clicker trained—and click, and treat!)

 - Do this for however long it takes for your dog to be very interested in being on the treadmill.

 - Then, have your dog stand or sit near the treadmill, and turn it on.